aramis-lab/clinica/docs/Pipelines/T1_Volume.md

 - `--modulate`: a boolean.
 If `True` output images are modulated and volumes are preserved.
 If `False` they are not modulated and concentrations are preserved.
 Default value: `True`.

 !!! note
-    The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).
+    - The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).

+    - The creation of a new Dartel template, performed in the `t1-volume` pipeline, requires at least two images.

 !!! tip
     Do not hesitate to type `t1-volume --help` to see the full list of parameters.